 - Preheat broiler to 450° F.

 - Place flour, ½ teaspoon salt, and black pepper in a large saucepan.
-Gradually add milk, stirring with a whisk.
+Gradually add milk and broth, stirring with a whisk.
 Cook over medium heat until slightly thick (about 12 minutes), stirring constantly.
 Remove from heat.
-Combine 1 cup milk mixture and poblanos in a blender; process until smooth.
-Stir pureed poblano mixture into remaining milk mixture.
+Combine milk mixture and poblanos in a blender; process until smooth.
+Set aside.

 - Preheat oven to 350° F.

-- Combine bell pepper, corn, remaining ½ teaspoon salt, 1 cup cheese, red onion, cilantro, eggs, and ricotta.
+- In a medium bowl, combine chopped roasted bell pepper, corn, remaining ½ teaspoon salt, 1 cup cheese, red onion, cilantro, eggs, and ricotta.

-- Uncover; sprinkle with remaining 2/3 cup cheese.
+- Uncover; sprinkle with remaining cheese.
 Bake, uncovered, 15 minutes or until cheese melts.
 Let stand 15 minutes.
 Garnish with remaining green onions, sliced avocado, and hot sauce as desired.
 Enjoy!

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.

 Join my mailing list to receive the latest recipes FREE to your inbox!